Xenonesis/code-guardian-report/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+🛡️ This project is open-source under the MIT License — a simple and permissive license that lets you do almost anything you want with this code.
+For full details, check out the [LICENSE](LICENSE) file.

 ## 👤 Author